DigonIO/pypermission/docs/docs/permission_design_guide.md

 # RBAC for Python - Permission Design Guide

-This guide explains how permissions can be designed in RBAC systems.
-There are two different approaches to structuring permissions, each with its own trade-offs:
+In this Guide, we will discuss the following two approaches how you can choose the right Resource Identification for your Permission Model.

-+ **Container permissions**
++ **Container permissions** - Groups all contained resources under one identifier
-+ **Instance permissions**
++ **Instance permissions** - Treats each resource instance individually

-In some cases, a hybrid approach combining both methods can also be applied.
-The goal of this guide is to provide a clear overview of these approaches and help design flexible, maintainable permission structures.
+Each of these come with their own trade-offs and a hybrid approach might just be the choice for you.
+In the following Szenario about the fictional platform _MeetDown_ we'll illustrate the two approaches.

 ## Szenario - MeetDown

-We use the fictional platform _MeetDown_ to illustrate the two permission design approaches.
 In _MeetDown_, users can create Groups and publish Events within them.

 In this guide, Group and Event are application-level resources, not RBAC system objects.
 Each Group has at least one owner, and all other users are members.